acommitteeoflunatics/kowm-opts/README.md

 that 'extensible simplicity' is the wave of the future; and we tend to agree.

 ## kowm-opts
-komw-opts ( :speaker: /kōm-äpts/ ) currently has six additional modular libraries planned.
+kowm-opts ( :speaker: /kōm-äpts/ ) currently has six additional modular libraries planned.
 These libraries - along with any others we think are needed - will provide additional services that, while not absolutely necessary, would probably be appreciated by the end user.
 These libraries will most likely be written in